liferay/liferay-docs/discover/deployment/articles-dxp/05-monitoring-liferay/02-liferay-connected-services/03-using-lcs.markdown

 - **Activation:** tells you that registering a DXP instance in the environment will consume an activation key from the environment's subscription type.
-If the environment has no subscription type, assign it one by clicking the *Assign Subscription Type* link.
+If the environment has no subscription type, an *Assign Subscription Type* link appears instead.

 - **Services:** lets you select the LCS services to use with all DXP servers that connect to this environment.
 Portal analytics, fix pack management, and